 We recommend that Institutional Planning include planning and reporting of sustainability (or sustainable/climate neutrality/resilience) activities be added to the current institutionalize planning process.
 An important component of successful CAP implementation is the integration of climate action planning into the established planning and operational campus structures.
 Planning for Institutional Effectiveness (PIE) process could be used to integrate sustainability planning into the existing institutional planning process.
 Through the PIE process all campus departments could report and request resources for curricular or operational activities related to sustainability.
-These department requests could then be folded into our mitigation strategies and sustainable practices to be be prioritized through strategic planning process has included sustainability throughout the development of the plan.
+These department requests could then be folded into our mitigation strategies and sustainable practices to be be prioritized through strategic planning, and reports could be folded into our regular reports on CAP progress.
+The current master planning process has included sustainability throughout the development of the plan.
 Including activities from the CAP in campus planning structures will enable the capture and reporting of activities at various levels of the institution which will contribute to reducing the Mt.
 SAC carbon footprint and increasing sustainability.